-An air quality Impact analysis was conducted.
-Maximum impacts due to proposed emissions from the project are less than the applicable #SD Class II significant impact levels for all applicable politicants.
-Therefore no increment consumption enalysis was required.
-Emissions from the facility will not cause or contribute to a violation of any state or lederal ambient air quality standards.
-The project has no significant impact on the FSD Class I Everglades National Park.
+An air quality impact analysis was conducted.
+Maximum impacts due to proposed emissions from the project are less than the applicable PSD Class It significant impact levels for all applicable pollutants.
+Therefore no increment consumption analysis was required Emissions from the facility will not cause or contribute to a violation of any state or lederal ambient air quality standards.
+The project has osignificant impact on the PSD Class I Everglades National Park.

-The Department will issue the FINAL permit with the attached conditions unless a response received.

-in accordance with the following procedures results in a different decision or significant change of terms
+The Department will issue the FINAL permit with the attached conditions unless a response receive in accordance with the following procedures results in a different decision or significant change of ferms

-The Department will accept written comments and requests for a public meeting concerning the proposed point issuance action for a period of thirty (30) days from the date of public date of including the proposed point issuance action for a period of thirty (30) days from the date of publication of "Public Notice of Intent to Issue Air Construction Parmit."
-Written comments should be provided to the Department's Bureau of Air Regulation at 2600 Blair Stone Road, Mail Station #5505, Tallahassee, FL 32399-2400.
+The Department will accept written comments and requests for a public meeting concerning the proposed point issuance action for a period of thirty (30) days from the date of publication of "Public Notice of Intent to Issue AI, Construction Permit."
+Written comments should be provided to the Department's Bureau of Air Regulation at 2600 Blair Stone Road, Mail Station #5505, Tatlahassee, FL 32399-2400.
 Any written comments filed shall be made available for public inspection.
-It written comments received result in a significant change in the proposed agency action, the Department shall revise the proposed permit and require, if applicable; another Public Notice revise the proposed permit and require, if applicable, enother Public Notice The Department will issue the permit with the attached conditions unless a timely petition for an administrative hearing is filed pursuant to Section 120,569 and 120.57 FS. before the deadline for filing a petition.
-The procedures for petitioning for a hearing are set forth below.
-Mediation is not available in administrative hearing is filed pursuant to Section 120,569 and 120,57 FS. before the deadline for filing a petition.
-The procedures for petitioning for a hearing are set forth below.
-Mediatron is not available in this proceeding.
+Il written comments received result in a significant change in the proposed agency action, the Department shall revise the proposed permit and require, if applicable, another Public Notice.